kitstudios/Valeria/README.md

 # Valeria
-Valeria is a pre-built barebones social network.
+Valeria is a pre-built barebones social network client written in HTML, CSS, and JS.
+The client connects to a MySQL/SQLite database over API using Fastly.